spanzeri/aoc/README.md

 ## LICENSE

-All the code in this repository released under the [Unlicense license](https://unlicense.org/).
+All the code in this repository released under the [Unlicense](https://unlicense.org/) license.
-Effectively it's in the public domain.
+Effectively, it's in the public domain.